Frequent back aches and tiredness. These are just a couple of the most prominent symptoms of living in the 21st century.

 While many folks like to throw items in the machine for easy cleanup, anti-fatigue mats are typically made using sensitive materials and do not require aggressive cleaning techniques.
-Ensure the cleaning process does not take more than 20 minutes.
 It is also not a good idea to aggressively scrub the mat since that can damage its surface.

 Read the manufacturer's guidelines before cleaning the mat.
 You need to be extra careful when dealing with ESD anti-fatigue mats.
 Simply soak the mat once a week and use a clean cloth to wipe off dirt and debris.
 Once the mat is clean, allow it to dry for a couple of hours before using it again.

 Harsh chemicals such as bleach and other types of solvents can damage the mat surface.
+Strong chemicals can break apart your mat, whether right away or slowly over the course of time.
 Do not use detergents that exceed a pH level of 9.5.
 If the manufacturer has recommended a special cleaner, only use that for cleaning your mat.

 You can't use an anti-fatigue mat if it is still damp.
 Leave the mat to dry for a couple of hours before using it again.
 Lay the mat flat on the floor and allow it enough time to cool off.
 Avoid putting it in the dryer to prevent the material from suffering damage.